Arief1222/REDGO-FRONTEND/README.md

 Prototype completed.
 Development is currently paused while the business strategy and product direction are being refined prior to the next iteration.

 ---

+## Design Philosophy

+RedGo AI was designed around a simple principle:

+Business decisions should not be generated from the language model alone.

+Instead, recommendations should be grounded in structured business knowledge and expert-designed decision frameworks, enabling AI to assist users with more consistent and context-aware guidance.

 ## License